 34. Bolton Wanderers

 Middlesbrough are currently competing in the EFL Championship, the second tier of English football.
 They’ve got a good fanbase and a lot of nostalgia behind them.
+They share rivalries with Newcastle and Sunderland, resulting in an intense derby atmosphere.

 28. Norwich City

 If it wasn’t for a run of four defeats in six games at the business end of the season, Norwich City could have been the very first Premier League champions.
 As it was, the relegation-tipped side – with the likes of Ruel Fox, Efan Ekoku and Chris Sutton in their squad – fell to third behind Aston Villa and winners Manchester United.
 They’ve been a yo-yo club ever since, never finishing in the top half of the Premier League in the several years hence.
-Last season they ended up being relegated from the Premier League.

 27. Birmingham City

 Fulham is the oldest team in London.
 They call the cozy, Craven Cottage home and wreck havoc on visitors.
 They went to the Final of the Europa League in 2010 against Atletico Madrid and lost 2-1 in extra time.
 Fulham won the UEFA Intertoto Cup in 2002 and were runners-up in the 1975 FA Cup.
-They are back in the Premier League for the 2020-21 season.

 25. Blackburn Rovers